drivendataorg/zamba/docs/docs/configurations.md

 #### `ensure_total_frames (bool)`

-Some frame selection methods may yield varying numbers of frames.
+Some frame selection methods may yield varying numbers of frames depending on timestamps of the video frames.
 If `True`, ensure the requested number of frames is returned by either clipping or duplicating the final frame.
 If no frames are selected, returns an array of the desired shape with all zeros.
 Otherwise, return the array unchanged.
 Defaults to `True`

-#### `fps (int, optional)`
+#### `fps (float, optional)`

 Resample the video evenly from the entire duration to a specific number of frames per second.
+Use values less than 1 for rates lower than a single frame per second (e.g., `fps=0.5` will result in 1 frame every 2 seconds).
 Defaults to `None`

 #### `early_bias (bool, optional)`